cardstack/cardstack-documentation/guides/developer-cookbook/access-control.md

 How do you restrict who can see a Card's data?
-In this tutorial, you will learn how to use groups, grants, and authentication to limit the read, write, edit, and deletion of Cards and their fields.
+In this tutorial, you will learn how to Card SDK features like groups, grants, and permissions.
+You can control read, write, edit, and deletion of Cards and their fields, without writing server-side validation checks and endpoints yourself.

+## What you will learn

 Let's imagine we are building an app for a photography contest.
 We want to allow certain users, our "reviewers," to log in and edit a secret "comment" field on the photos.